Battery Life Explained - How to Prolong the Life of Lithium Batteries

 Battery end-of-life (EOF) is when its capacity has declined to a certain percentage of the original rated capacity.
 The EOL capacity is defined by the battery manufacturer and generally ranges from 60% to 80% SOH after 10 years, depending on the warranty.
 The warranty document should state that the battery will retain a specific percentage of the original capacity after a certain number of years or after a specific amount of energy throughput (kWh).
 Once the battery SOH has reached the EOL, the battery is not considered unusable and should still function for several years, but at a reduced capacity.
 However, some manufacturers may request that the battery be returned after it has reached it’s EOL.

-Do not discharge below 20% SOC: In general daily use, the system should not discharge more than 80% of the total battery capacity, and ideally, do not discharge below 20% SOC unless in an emergency situation.
-Note that deeply discharging an LFP battery can also cause the inverter to shut down due to low voltage.
+In general, for daily use, no more than 80% of the total battery capacity should be used, and ideally, the SOC should not be discharged below 20% unless in an emergency.
+This is to ensure some battery capacity remains in the event of a blackout.
+Another issue is that deeply discharging an LFP battery can cause the inverter to shut down due to low voltage, especially when under high or surging loads.

-Avoid Extreme Temperatures: High temperatures above 45°C accelerate degradation and possible thermal expansion, while cold temperatures below 0°C (zero) reduce performance and charge rates.
-Battery systems should be protected from temperature extremes, and the charging should be carefully regulated if operated outside the recommended temperature range.
+Prolonged high temperatures above 45°C (113°F) accelerate degradation and possible thermal expansion, while cold temperatures below 0°C (zero) reduce performance and charge rates.
+Battery systems should be protected from temperature extremes, and charging should be carefully regulated if operated outside the recommended temperature range.
+While cold temperatures can damage the battery if it is (force) charged too quickly, prolonged high temperatures above 45°C will cause accelerated degradation, no matter the charge rate.

-Fully charge regularly: Charge LFP batteries to 100% every 7 to 10 days to top balance the cells and ensure all battery modules are at a similar SOC.
+Charge LFP batteries to 100% every 7 to 10 days to top balance the cells and ensure all battery modules are at a similar SOC.
 However, if the battery is not used regularly, such as in an off-grid vacation home, the battery should not be held at 100% SOC for a prolonged amount of time.
-In this instance, the charge voltage or battery SOC should be reduced according to the manufacturer’s guidelines.
+In this instance, battery SOC should be reduced to 50 to 60% for LFP batteries.
+Also, refer to the manufacturer’s guidelines.

-Manage Charge Rates: Charging too quickly adds internal stress and can heat the cells, increasing degradation.
-Ensure the battery charge rate matches the manufacturer’s specifications (maximum C rate).
-To reduce thermal stress, LFP batteries should be charged at a slower 0.5C or C/2 rate.
-In basic terms, it should take approximately two hours to charge a low battery.
-For example, a flat 10kWh battery should be charged at a rate of 5kW for 2 hours.
+Charging too quickly adds internal stress and can heat the cells, increasing degradation.
+Generally, the BMS will manage the charge rates to avoid these issues, but the inverter should also be configured correctly so as not to overcharge the battery.
+Ensure the battery charge rate settings match the manufacturer’s specifications (maximum C rate).
+To reduce thermal stress, LFP batteries should be charged at a rate of 0.5C or C/2.
+In basic terms, this means it should take approximately two hours to charge a low battery.
+For example, a flat battery with 10kWh capacity should be charged at a maximum rate of 5kW for 2 hours.

 Controversy - Depth of Discharge Vs Energy Throughput